jitterted/jitterticket-event-sourced/guidelines.md

 - **Spring Tests**: Tests that require the Spring context (`@Tag("spring")`)
 - **MVC Tests**: Tests for web controllers (`@Tag("mvc")`)

+### Mocking Guidelines

+- **Avoid Mockito**: Do not use Mockito or other mocking frameworks unless explicitly asked to do so.
+Instead, use real implementations, in-memory repositories, or simple test doubles created manually.

 ### Running Tests

 #### I/O-Free Tests